Easy healthy acid reflux-friendly dinner ideas will help you plan quick weeknight menus that are nutritious and don’t trigger GERD symptoms.

 The importance of keeping a food diary

 For many people, there are a handful of foods and lifestyle changes that will make a significant difference in their overall gut health.
 When you’re able to identify these triggers and eliminate them effectively, you don’t have to go full force on other elements of acid reflux management.
-For example, if your biggest food triggers are tomatoes and chocolate, don’t stress as much about eating citrus fruits and spicy foods.
+For example, if your biggest food triggers are tomatoes and chocolate, don’t stress as much about avoiding citrus fruits and spicy foods.

 Keep a food diary for at least a week, tracking the following information: